Identify Primary and Secondary Contact Person

 Obtain the appropriate bear resistant storage container

-Appropriately storing food is essential in protecting the wildlife and preserving the PCT.
-Certain areas along the PCT require hikers to use bear resistant storage containers.
+Appropriately storing food is essential in protecting the wildlife and preserving the PCT. along the PCT require hikers to use bear resistant storage containers.
 These containers limit the amount of food that can be carried so planning is crucial.

 Practice Hike and Test all Gear